swaminathanj/DSA/DisjointSet.md

 ## 2. Defining DisjointSet

-  - The distjoint set of size n consists initially of n nodes denoting n distinct sets.
-The makeSet() method creates these distinct sets (nodes), each with a single item labelled 0, 1, ..., n-1.
+  - The distjoint set of size n consists initially of n nodes.
+  - The makeSet(int i) creates the i^th node denoting ith set and sets its label as i.
-  - The parent of each node is null.
+  - The parent of each node is null. i.e. each set contains one node.

 ``` java
 // DSNode.java -- Definition remains the same